Methods Hub

 The computational methods gathered from our community are presented from a social science perspective, highlighting their relevance and applicability to the field.
 Each methods' page connects to various additional resources such as the code and documentation for reproducibility, related datasets for replicability, and tutorials for learning more about using the method.

-Collect Telegram messages across public channels - The Telegram Toolkit: a Tool to Enrich Telegram Channel Data
+Collect Telegram messages across public channels

 Learn how to customize (personalize through fine-tuning) and use a large language model for text classification in a language of interest

-Many of our methods and tutorials support interactive environments, that allow you to explore and run them directly in your browser--no setup, no hassle.
+Many of our methods and tutorials support interactive environments, that allow you to explore and run them directly in your browser—no setup, no hassle.
 Just click a button to launch and start experimenting with real code, using sample data or your own.

 Have a method or tutorial to share?